Need to access Web Services from Visual FoxPro?

 importer used by this tool, and even if it did they would be too complex

 for generically generated solution.
 It's recommended you use Windows Communication Foundation

 manually interface FoxPro via COM Interop

-help you with custom consulting to provide guidance or support.
+help you with custom consulting to provide guidance

 If you're accessing Web Services with Visual FoxPro, .NET is a safe